Oliver Stone's unrealized projects: Dolce Vita TV series

 On October 31, 2018, Stone was set to direct the pilot episode for the period drama series Dolce Vita, with Tom Fontana writing the script inspired from Stephen Gundle's 2011 true crime novel Death and Dolce Vita: The Dark Side of Rome in the 1950s. eOne had acquired the television rights to produce the adaptation, alongside Mediaset Group and Martha De Laurentiis' De Laurentiis Company.

-2020s

-Final "ambitious" film

-At the 2024 Cannes Film Festival, Stone told Deadline Hollywood that he had "one more narrative film in mind" and expected that it would be done sometime the next year, but could not disclose what it would be.
-By August, Stone signed with Atlas Artists for representation in all areas, to help bring what was reported as an "ambitious" narrative film to fruition.
-In November, producer Jon Peters divulged to The Hollywood Reporter that he was in talks with Stone for a potential film about the Trump assassination attempt, though in the same article Stone debunked this claim.
-In 2025, the project was revealed to be a drama White Lies, which Stone had originally developed the decade prior.

 Offers

 Cortes

 In 1988, Stone was offered to direct "Cortes," a historical epic about Hernan Cortes from a Nicholas Kazan screenplay and with Edward R. Pressman producing, but he turned it down and Kazan & Pressman couldn't get the movie funded.

 Untitled J. Robert Oppenheimer biopic

 Stone tweeted in 2023 that he was once offered to make a film based on the life of J. Robert Oppenheimer saying "I couldn't find my way to its essence" at the time.